Saber13110/AppTracking/README.md

 `SECRET_KEY` must be provided in production.
 Define it in `backend/.env.local` or set the environment variable before starting the backend.

 `REDIS_URL` controls the Redis connection used for rate limiting.
 If omitted, the API defaults to `redis://localhost:6379/0`.
+`HISTORY_RETENTION_DAYS` sets how long tracked shipment history is kept before automatic cleanup.
+The default is 30 days.

 The frontend needs a Google Maps API key.
 Set `GOOGLE_MAPS_API_KEY` in a `.env` file at the project root or export it in your shell before running the Angular app.